imedkrisna/imedkrisna.github.io/about.md

 I was a bureaucrat at Ministry of Industry in Indonesia, working in planning and evaluation division, before pursuing a master degree.
 Not too long after I finished my master degree, I switch to academic career path, became a lecturer  (fungsional dosen) at [Politeknik APP Jakarta](https://poltekapp.ac.id/), a diploma school under Ministry of Industry.
 My plan after finishing my PhD is to go back to Politeknik APP.

 I blog for fun, mostly in Indonesian, with some english exception.
 Check out my previous [medium blog](https://medium.com/@imedkrisna).
 My main hobby is singing.
 I take my guitar and bug my wife with my voice when I am bored or sad or happy.
 I love J-Rocks (L`arc\~en\~ciel and One OK Rock in particular) and alternatives (anything play in F,G,or A &#128518;), but also listens to mainstreams.
+Check out the [Hobby tab](https://imedkrisna.github.io/hobby/) if you wanna know how bad i am 🤣

 I am an ocassional gamer, still watch DotA 2 tournaments although I play it no more, and sometimes play mobile legends with friends (I suck at these games btw).
 Sport is also something I enjoy, with cycling as my main sport activity and main mode of transport.